vpenando/vpenando.github.io/articles/en/pattern_matching.md

   | _   -> None (* Unsupported *)
   ;;
 ```
 Note that we know return a `'a option` instead of `'a`.
 This allows us to cover the case of unsupported operators.
+If `evalXXXOperation` returns `None`, we know that we tried to compute an invalid operation.